RealWeeks/guerilla-backbone-overview/README.md

 Business logic <-------         (Ah, love this seperation)             ------> UI

 `"But Jason, I'm a sad SOB.
-I gots Pokemone to catch and cheetoz to eats, how hard is this?"`
+I gots Pokemons to catch and cheetoz to eats, how hard is this?"`

 As Rihanna once said [CAKE CAKE CAKE](https://www.youtube.com/watch?v=YxE75Otag1M)